Skip to content

 Spread bets Options

 What asset classes can I trade?
-Commodities, shares, ETFs, indices, forex, options, futures, bonds and more Forex, shares, indices and commodities
+Commodities, shares, ETFs, indices, forex, options, futures, bonds and more Spread bet options: forex, shares, indices and commodities.
+Listed options: shares, ETFs, cash Indices and futures

 Will I take ownership of the asset?
-No, you’d never take ownership of the asset You would have the right to take ownership of the asset – but not the obligation to
+No, you’d never take ownership of the asset If buying, you’d have the right to take ownership of the asset or contract – but not the obligation to.

 What is the medium of exchange?
-Over the counter Exchanged traded or over the counter
+Over the counter Listed options: exchanged traded

 Are the trade sizes flexible?
 Yes, you can choose your bet size as long as it meets our minimum requirements No, all options contracts are standardised into lots